QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 websites like home banking, and the firewall rules for this qube restrict it to these locations.
 It is based on the same extended Fedora template.
 John uses this qube for access to his mail server, too, but does not process any documents received by mail in this qube.
-Any office documents from this qube are only opened in dispVMs in order to reduce the risk of infection.
+Any office documents from this qube are only opened in disposables in order to reduce the risk of infection.

 - **One qube for preparing teaching material for his students.** `Windows` is the workhorse